 Gutter size, quantity, location and spacing should be determined by the RWH system supplier or an industry professional.
 Gutters should be installed sloping toward the downspout.
 Water should be encouraged to drain away from the building wall so the outside face of the gutter is lower than the inside face.
 Gutters, downspouts and leaf screens should be firmly secured.

 Inlet filtration (Fig. 4) is used to screen or filter water before it enters the tank.
 Filtration is necessary to ensure high quality water by eliminating debris that washes from the roof.
 Filters may consist of a coarsermesh leaf screen, a finer-mesh mosquito screen, firstflush diverters / roof washers (Fig. 5) and downspout filters.
 Leaf screens (Fig. 6) on gutters and downspouts prevent large debris from entering the system.
 If trees are nearby, leaf screens are recommended.
 To facilitate regular maintenance and cleaning of the inlet filter and mosquito screen, be sure to mount the screen assembly at a convenient height so it is easily accessible.
 A first-flush diverter (Fig. 7) or roof washer is a device that routes the first flow of water, which can contain smaller contaminants, from the catchment surface down through a pipe away from the storage tank.
-This device normally has a cleanout valve or pin hole that, when opened, can be routed to landscape plants via a drainpipe.
-There are many types of filters on the market; some are self-cleaning and some need to be cleaned manually.
+This device normally has a 0076 cleanout valve or pin hole that, when opened, can be routed to landscape plants via a drainpipe.
+There are many type 5FF4 s of filters on the market; some are self-cleaning and some need to be cleaned manually.
 If an irrigation system is used, outlet filtration may be needed to prevent clogging of sprinklers or drip emitters.
 Filtration to ensure successful equipment operation is normally all that is required for outdoor non-potable sources.

 The most important component of the system is the tank, which is commonly referred to as a cistern.
 Before choosing a tank, it is recommended to research local ordinances, covenants and restrictions concerning tank construction and location.
 Tanks can be constructed of plastic, recycled material, fiberglass, wood, metal or concrete.
 It is recommended that tanks not be opaque or clear because this may encourage algae growth.
 Materials that will resist exposure to thermal and ultraviolet sunlight are available.
 Less expensive tanks can also be wrapped with wood, metal or other facing material to present a more pleasing appearance.
 Aesthetically pleasing tanks can be purchased that will enhance the landscape.
 No matter how they look, storage tanks should be labeled with graphics and text that indicate the stored rainwater is a non-potable source.

 Tank components include the inlet pipe or access where the water from the downspout enters.
 This inlet should have a screen (Fig. 8) to keep mosquitoes out or be sealed around the inlet pipe.
 Place an overflow near the top of the tank to release water in the event that more is captured than can be stored.
 All tank overflow outlets should be at least the same diameter as the inlets.
-T 4C67 he overflow can be routed to a rain garden or other landscaped areas via a drain pipe.
+The overflow can be routed to a rain garden or other landscaped areas via a drain pipe.
 The overflow should not be routed toward the house foundation or septic field lines.
 Place an outlet, which can include a hose bibb assembly or shut-off valve, toward the bottom of the tank.
 This valve should be located at an elevation that is convenient for filling containers or attaching a garden hose.
 If the outlet is located too close to the bottom of the tank, it will clog with sediments that settle to the bottom.

 Other tank components may include a floating intake (Fig. 9) and calming inlets.
 Regardless of filters and screens, some debris can still enter the tank.
 The small particulates / sediments will sink to the bottom and other debris may float.
 The cleanest water is in the middle.
 The floating intake?s sole purpose is to intake water from the calm, clean water in the middle of the tank.
 It connects to the pipe outlet, typically near the very bottom of the cistern, where water is drawn for use.
 Calming inlets minimize the disturbance of the sediment that settles at the bottom of a cistern.
 These inlets are designed to mix the anerobic (without oxygen) water at the bottom of the tank with the water closer to the top of the tank, which contains more oxygen.
 The inlet is installed at the end of the inlet pipe and rests on the bottom of the tank.
 On most systems, this inlet pipe is normally left uncovered.